georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

  <a id="conclusion"></a>
  ### Conclusion

 After assessing both models, I determined that the Logistic Regression model was the best performing model for determing fraud status.
 I based this decision on the performance metrics, ROC-AUC and Precision-Recall AUC scores of both models.
-The performance metrics from the 60:40 split of the data was used, as an 80:20 split would have resulted in overfitting and the model being unable to predict correctly on unforseen data.
+The performance metrics from the 60:40 split of the data was used, as I found an 80:20 split would have resulted in overfitting and the model being unable to predict correctly on unforseen data.
 ### Background
  <a id="resources"></a>
 ### Resources